 Before registration opens, create your Configio account and add children as “participants” so you can register as soon as applications go live.

-Applications will open in Spring 2024.
+Applications will open in March.
 Check this page for more information!

 For families interested in coming to the Folk School as a group, there are several opportunities for adults this week: